chickswag/HackerNews/README.md

 ##clone the repository

+Open your terminal,

+Go to your to the cloned repository on your terminal

-Change the DB connections on this file .env find on your root directory DB_HOST=127.0.0.1
+Change the DB connections on this file .env found on your root directory

+DB_HOST=127.0.0.1

 DB_PORT=3306